-- 1. GHG emissions data is presented in terms of carbon dioxide equivalent and are based on, but not limited to, the "Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, the "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange, the "Global Warming Potential Values" from the IPCC Fifth Assessment Report, 2014 (AR5), the "2022 Sustainability Report" published by the HK Electric Investment Limited, the "Notice on the Management of GHG Emissions Reporting for Power Generation Sector from 2023 to 2025" published by the Ministry of Ecology and Environment of the PRC and the "Sustainability Report 2022" published by Tenaga Nasiona. - During the Financial Year, the Group recorded a total revenue of approximately RM367,940,000 (2022: approximately RM825,908,000).
+- 1. GHG emissions data is presented in terms of carbon dioxide equivalent and are based on, but not limited to, the "Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, the "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange, the global warming potential values from the Fifth Assessment Report and Sixth Assessment Report published by the Intergovernmental Panel on Climate Change, the "2023 Sustainability Report" published by the HK Electric Investments and HK Electric Investments Limited, the "Notice on the Management of GHG Emissions Reporting for Power Generation Sector from 2023 to 2025" published by the Ministry of Ecology and Environment of the PRC and the "Sustainability Report 2023" published by Tenaga Nasiona. - During the Financial Year, the Group recorded a total revenue of approximately RM288,093,000 (2023: approximately RM367,940,000).
 The data are also used for calculating other intensity data.